pankaj90382/END-1.0/S10/README.md

 |i m not scared of dying .|je ne crains pas mourir mourir . <EOS> ![Example 3a](./Example_3a.png) <br> Google Translation = I am not afraid to die die. | je ne ai pas de de mourir . <EOS> ![Example 3b](./Example_3b.png) <br> Google Translation = i don't have to die. |
 |he s a talented young talented .|c est un jeune de talentueux . <EOS> ![Example 4a](./Example_4a.png) <br> Google Translation = he is a talented youngster. | c est un jeune jeune talentueux . <EOS> ![Example 4b](./Example_4b.png) <br> Google Translation = he is a young talented youngster.  |

+Since i am no longer have expertise in french, it is impossible to concieve the results as which one is better.
+Assuming Google Translator as the best option, both the results seems to be the same.
+There is not much imporvement in GloVe Embedding, which is unexpected, as from the vocabulary one.
+By looking at the figures in summary section. from the point of loss value, there is no doubt that vocabulary embedding has lowered value than GloVe embedding.

 ## Improvement
 - French Embedding can be used to increase the dataset as similar to English corpus like GloVe.
 - Skip-Gram Embeddings - French